 H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 6 14 0 H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 1,625 \$ 1,982 n/a H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line ${\bf p}$ who started at your institution as first- time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.
+Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 10 30 1 H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 2,051 \$ 2,334 \$ 1,000 H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line ${\bf p}$